YuanlinChu/SSR-Spec_Scale_Reasoning/README.md

 ### Launching vLLM servers

-The script `spec_reason.py` requires two vLLM engines to be up and running.
-We use the following command to launch a 32B base model and a 1.5B small model on two A6000-48GB GPUs, both with TP=2.
+The script `base_reason_test.py` requires two vLLM engines to be up and running.
+Use the following command to launch a 32B base model and a 1.5B small model, both with TP=2.

 You might need to adjust the ratio of how the KV cache memory space is partitioned (`--gpu-memory-utilization 0.1`) according to your hardware setup.